Contrastive Learning for Lane Detection via cross-similarity

-$\mathcal{L}_{sim}$ is the cosine similarity of two cross similarities. $CS(y,( \forall p \in y'))$ and $CS(y',( \forall p \in y))$ may be differences in the results due to the presence of masked areas on the feature map $y'$.
-By using cosine similarity, we can identify the variations between different patches, as shown in \cref{fig:4}.
-This allows us to train our model, using $\mathcal{L}_{Sim}$, to predict the masked area by pinpointing the source of inconsistency.
+$\mathcal{L}_{sim}$ is the cosine similarity between two cross similarities.
+Differences in results for $CS(y,( \forall p \in y'))$ and $CS(y',( \forall p \in y))$ may arise due to the presence of masked areas on the feature map $y'$.
+By leveraging cosine similarity, we can detect variations between different patches (\ref{fig:4}).
+This detection enables us to train our model with $\mathcal{L}_{Sim}$, focusing on predicting the masked areas by detecting sources of inconsistency.